WordStar for Windows offers three different keystroke sets:

 - Click the Browse button to open the Select a Macro dialog.

-- If necessary, change to the WordStar for Windows macros directory and select the file called CTRLKB.WMC, then click OK.
+- If necessary, change to the WordStar for Windows macros directory and select the file called CTRLU.WMC, then click OK.
 The Select a Macro dialog will close.

 - Click the Add button to open the Add Keystroke dialog.

-- Type CTRL+K, B. That is, type the WordStar command ^KB.
-If you make a mistake, click the Clear button and try again.
+- Type CTRL+U. That is, type the WordStar command ^U. If you make a mistake, click the Clear button and try again.

 - Click OK.

-- Repeat the steps above for the remaining macro programs, typing the relevant commands in the Add keystroke dialog as listed below:
+- Repeat the steps above for the CTRLY.WMC macro program, typing the ^Y in the Add keystroke dialog.

 - Click the Close button on the Customize Keys dialog.